manus-team/Luaga/README.md

 * We tested removing 10 pis from the system and capturing, and the issue still occurred, so it doesn’t look like it’s a network issue.

-### luaga-listen service not starting automatically on boot

-It is definitely enabled, but it seems like when it runs on boot, it doesn’t get run in the correct directory, or from the correct user, for some reason.
-Starting it any time after boot results in it starting fine.

 ### Weird image problems

 Occasionally, blocks of pixels in some images seem to get mixed up and the images come out weird.